Easily switch between many NPM accounts

 The idea is to set NPM_AUTH_TOKEN

-environment variables are defined on a per-process basis, so how are we going
+variables are defined on a per-process basis, so how are we

 Shell scripts FTW